-There are important changes in ionosphere characteristics in the ll-year subspot cycle.
-From the subspot minimum in 1933 to the subspot maximum in 1937 the F- and F2-layer critical frequencies doubled (for most hours of the day), and the E-layer critical frequencies became 1.25 times as great.
-A consequence is that the best radio frequencies for long-distance transmission were approximately twice as great in 1937 as in 1933 (except for summer daytime, when they were about 1.5 times as great).
+There are important changes in ionosphere characteristics in the ll-year sunspot cycle.
+See Fig. 6.
+From the sunspot minimum in 1933 to the sunspot maximum in 1937 the F- and F2-layer critical frequencies doubled, for most hours of the day, and the E-layer critical frequencies became 1.25 times as great.
+A consequence is that the best radio frequencies for long-distance transmission were approximately twice as great in 1937 as in 1933, except for summer daytime, when they were about 1.5 times as great.
 In about 1944 they will return to minimum values.